Higher Josephson harmonics in a tunable double-junction transmon qubit

 In the tunable double-junction transmon, threading the external flux through the SQUID loop makes the junction asymmetry parameter flux dependent, $\lambda \rightarrow \lambda(\Phi_\mathrm{e})$, and thereby allows \textit{in situ} control of the effective potential and its harmonic content.
 As Fig.~\ref{fig_device}f shows, $\lambda$ varies slowly near $E_{J1}/E_{J2}\approx 1$, so precise flux biasing to the symmetric point is not required for higher harmonics to be appreciable.
 In practice, whenever $E_{J2}(\Phi_\mathrm{e})$ lies within roughly a factor of two of $E_{J1}$, the asymmetry parameter remains above $\lambda \approx 0.9$, corresponding to a second-harmonic ratio of $|U_2/U_1|\approx 0.12$.

-In Fig.~\ref{fig_spec}a we show the $f_{01}$, $f_{02}$, $f_{03}$, and $f_{04}$ transitions of the tunable double-junction transmon as a function of flux threading the SQUID loop, obtained using two-tone spectroscopy in the second cooldown of the device.
-To fit the spectra, we use a two-mode Hamiltonian that includes both phase degrees of freedom across each junction,
+In Fig.~\ref{fig_spec}a we show the first four transitions of the tunable double-junction transmon as a function of flux threading the SQUID loop.
+We observe through two-tone spectroscopy the single-photon $f_{01}$ transition together with the multi-photon transitions $f_{02}/2$, $f_{03}/3$, and $f_{04}/4$, from which the higher transition frequencies were extracted through Lorentzian fitting.
+To fit the spectra as a function of external flux, we use a two-mode Hamiltonian that includes both phase degrees of freedom across the single junction and the SQUID,

 with